-Finding out what this means in each case is essential if the salesperson is to respond appropriately.
+Finding out what this means in each case is essential if the salesperson is to respond effectively.
 It’s not something that can be asked.
 And it’s not something most customers would think about in depth either, so may find hard to explain.
-The sales person has to work it out for themselves by reading between the lines.
-The first essential skill in sales agility is listening.
-That’s not just nodding and saying ‘yes’ every now and then, it’s really digesting the words the customer uses and how they choose to communicate their thoughts.
+The sales person has to work it out.
+The first essential skill in sales agility is therefore listening.
+That means really digesting the words the customer uses and how they choose to communicate their thoughts.

 Years ago a not-for-profit organisation had problems with their fund-raising team.
 When asked by a specialist at Huthwaite to describe their organisation they talked about having poor performers, average performers and prima-donnas.
 They used a pejorative term to describe the high performers but not the other two groups.
 When this was pointed out it started to become clear that the charity had no culture of working with commercially successful people, so had difficulty communicating with their own high performers.
 That one piece of active listening and the insight it gave was all it took to find the right solution.